Solomani Confederation (Military)

 6. Probably would go with one Corpsman per Marine squad.

-7. The frigate would be mostly on patrol, but when the bovine ordure intercepts the axial ventilator, there likely to be a lot of casualties.
+7. The frigate would be mostly on patrol, but when the bovine ordure intercepts the axial ventilator, there would likely to be a lot of casualties.

 8. We could have three medical/zero assistants, who would also be responsible for adjacent health stuff, like nutrition, and one getting assigned to the Marine squad, when deployed off ship.